openvar/vcf_to_23-me/vcf/README.md

-# PLace VCF files in this directory
+# PLace VCF files for conversion in this directory